 Tara works for our Weatherby Healthcare division where she handles external credentialing.
 “Basically, I am the middle guy between the provider and the client.
 I help the provider get all of his paperwork and documents, application and everything that he needs in order to get his privileges to work at the facility that we booked him for.”
 Tara’s been with Weatherby for two years.

-She says having the extra PTO was especially helpful to her after a difficult pregnancy.
+She says having the extra paid leave was especially helpful to her after a difficult pregnancy.
 “I was super worried about how I was going to hold onto my PTO with all the doctor’s appointments I was going to and the health issues I had with my pregnancy.”
 She was trying to save as much time off as she could to use after the baby arrived.

 “The time with my daughter was absolutely amazing,” Tara recalls.
 “Seeing that we did have the extended maternity leave, I was actually able to just be present in the moment and focus on my daughter and not have to worry about how the bills were going to get paid.”